-- Hotels and restaurants have takeaway counters where dishes uneaten by patrons will be given to the poor.
+- Hotels and restaurants have takeaway counters where the poor can collect food paid for by patrons.

-- Schools will encourage children from rich families to bring an extra sandwich for their classmates who have no pocket money to buy lunch.
+- Children from rich families bring an extra sandwich for their classmates who have no money to buy food.

-- Department stores will donate last season’s clothes to needy families.
+- Department stores donate last season’s unsold clothes to needy families.

-- Families in developed countries will adopt families in poorer countries, sponsoring their food and education.
+- Families in richer countries adopt families in poorer countries, sponsoring their food and education.

 2. Every child has a loving home and family.

-- Parents who are too young or unprepared allow their children to live in foster homes where they will be better cared for, and retain visiting rights.
+- Parents who are too young or unprepared let their children live in foster homes.
+Foster parents provide children with better care and allow parents visiting rights.

 3. Each person leaves the world a better place than he found it.

 - Renewable sources of energy are the norm.
 Every household has its own solar panel or windmill, resorting to oil-based energy only as a back-up.

 - Buildings make use of natural light and promote air ventilation, to reduce reliance on lighting, air-conditioning, heating and other energy guzzlers.